Honeysuckle Zone Finder

 Close-up of honeysuckle stems showing old-wood paired flower buds in leaf axils and new growth with tip clusters.

 Old wood is typically darker, woodier, and less flexible than new growth.
 On shrub honeysuckles like Tatarian honeysuckle, you can even check the pith inside a cut stem: invasive shrub types (Amur, Morrow's, Tatarian) have hollow or papery pith, while native shrub species have solid pith.
+NPS (Cuyahoga Valley) describes bush honeysuckles such as Amur, Morrow, and Tatarian honeysuckle and notes identification details like how the flowers are positioned along the plant’s stems and how the flowers look.
 This pith test, outlined by Penn State Extension, helps you identify invasive types before deciding whether to prune or remove them entirely.

 Note where flowers are positioned on the stem